SingaporeMotherhood | Baby & Toddler

 Since the start of this year, and throughout the circuit breaker in Singapore, nine-year-old Aly has been in the pink of health.
 Her mother, artist and Lula J Jewelry founder, Jamie Yeo, attributes Aly’s strong immune system to Enterogermina probiotics, which Aly has been taking every day.
-Jamie’s son Luke, two, also takes the same probiotics, albeit on every alternate day.
+Jamie’s son Luke, two, also takes the same probiotics for kids, albeit on every alternate day.
 “I especially like Enterogermina because I’m not a fan of sweet probiotic drinks for kids,” Jamie says.

 Whether you are looking to enhance your child’s immune system, or boost good bacteria in their gut (which helps with immunity), probiotics can help.